 But a good education opens up a child’s future.
 It’s more than just better job opportunities.
 An education means children can make smarter choices.
 They’re less likely to get tricked into trafficking, and they’ll be better parents, breaking the cycle of poverty in Cambodia.

-Our Education Programs have been extremely successful and at the end of 2010 we had more than 500 children enrolled in our educational programs.
+Our Education Programs have been extremely successful and at the middle of 2014 we had more than 550 children enrolled in our educational programs.
 We work closely with the dozen schools our children attend across Phnom Penh to help them integrate socially and keep up academically.

 We find vocational training and other nontraditional education for the children who are too old or struggle academically at school.

-Under our Education programs, we have the Get Ready programs for teenage girls and boys, School Support, Afterschool Tuition, Kindergarten, Smartypants Scholarships and Turtle Track classes, as well as English classes, Football, Gymnastics, Traditional Dance, Breakdancing and Choir.
+Under our Education programs, we have the Get Ready programs for teenage girls and boys, School Support, Afterschool Tuition, Kindergarten and Smartypants Scholarships, as well as English classes, Football, Yoga and Choir.

 Find more about our Programs and their costs per child with our RK Programs.